 *Cough* bullshit *cough.*

-I realize that I know nothing about you, but we are all just as willfully ignorant of the vast knowledge the world possesses as the next person.
+I realize I know nothing about you, but we’re all just as willfully ignorant of the vast knowledge the world possesses as the next person.
 Even me.

 Whether you realize it or not, you elect to live in a version of reality on a daily basis.